wilna-dlut/wilna-dlut.github.io/site/_docs/permalinks.md

 ---

 Jekyll supports a flexible way to build your site’s URLs.
 You can specify the permalinks for your site through the [Configuration](../configuration/) or in the [YAML Front Matter](../frontmatter/) for each post.
 You’re free to choose one of the built-in styles to create your links or craft your own.
 The default style is `date`.

 Permalinks are constructed by creating a template URL where dynamic elements are represented by colon-prefixed keywords.
-For example, the default `date` permalink is defined according to the format `/:categories/:year/:month/:day/:title.html`.
+For example, the default `date` permalink is defined as `/:categories/:year/:month/:day/:title.html`.

 ## Template variables